-photos by David Goth, Todd Comer & Shaun Williams ~ Fire is something that can provoke some of the most primal of responses to the human animal.
+photos by todd, David Goth, & Shaun Williams ~ Fire is something that can provoke some of the most primal of responses to the human animal.
 Even seeing the word sends neurons flashing reminding the brain of all its attributes.
 At its most mundane, fire is light and heat produced through chemical reaction between fuel and oxygen.
 That simple and dramatic process has made an impression on humanity, due to its destructive nature, its utility and something else that you only get by focusing your attention to the impact on your senses.
 You see the flickering light, you may feel the heat, perhaps smell and hear it.
 Fire has long been used in ritual and symbolism.
 Fire even goes beyond an instinctive respect for it, but also into emotion.

 3rd Degree Burn is a group of fire performers that tap into those feelings by performing both fire spinning (also known as "poi"), and breathing fire.
 Poi is an art related to juggling using balls on ropes, but with fire poi replacing the balls with wicks soaked in fuel and lit.
 In performances, fire breathing is incredibly dramatic with a bright flash of light, and often times the audience can feel the heat from a safe distance.

 They generally use hard driving music to accompany their performances.
 I've known members of 3rd Degree Burn for a few years, usually from having the fortune of being good friends with their friends when they're over for a party.
 Each time I've seen them perform, they've always left an impression that won't be forgotten.
 I got a chance to talk with members as their outdoor 'season' was winding down, and get some of their perspectives on what they do.